tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A more serious problem is MITM proxies which do not support this extension.
 {{RFC8446}}, Section 9.3 requires that such proxies remove any extensions they do not understand.
-The handshake will then present a certificate based on the public name, without echoing the "encrypted_client_hello" extension to the client.
+The handshake will then present a certificate based on the public name, without echoing the "ech" extension to the client.

 Depending on whether the client is configured to accept the proxy's certificate